 Clinic: KVH FM-Ellensburg was established in 1935 and has been a WRITE site since 2000.
 The 32 members of the clinic staff include seven board certified physicians, three physician assistants and one nurse practioner, providing care to over 24,000 patients annually.
 Physicians also serve as preceptors for students paticipating in the R/UOP (Rural/Underserved Opportunities Program) and TRUST (Targeted Rural Underserved Track).
 The clinic has on-site laboratory services and in 2009 the clinic became affiliated with the Kittitas Valley Community Hospital.

 Nursing Home: Ellensburg has two nursing homes, the Royal Vista Nursing Home and the Kittitas Valley Health and Rehabilitation Center.

 What to Expect :

 Students will be scheduled in a Continuity Clinic with all providers where there will be access to electronic health records.
 In addition, students will participate in patients' hospital care including surgeries.
 One day per week will be spent with Pediatrics and Obstetric patients with the opportunity to work with potentially 50 deliveries during the course of the program.
-Students have an opportunity to spend time with hospitalists and to participate in a community Free Clinic which is held every other Saturday morning.
+Students have an opportunity to spend time with hospitalists and to participate in a community Free Clinic which is four days per month.
 Psychiatric components will be completed with continuity patients.
 KVH now hosts family medicine residents from Central Washington Community Health Center - Ellensburg.